 Two tin-roofed ironstone cabins built by hand on the edge of the Blue Mountains National Park

-In the clouds, just above the historic Grand Canyon Walk, Rough Track Cabins is a handy base for keen walkers, and a quiet retreat for creatives or readers.
+This is where you'll find Rough Track Cabins, handy base for keen walkers, and a quiet retreat for creatives or readers.

 Cosy and simple, our two wee cabins look out onto native bush.
 Walk just ten minutes down our Rough Track to enjoy the peace and quiet of our own private lookout above the Grand Canyon.
 It's a lovely spot to watch the sunrise with a thermos of hot tea, or to have a sunset drink at the end of the day.

 Enjoy the mists, and on a clear night, put on your woolly hat, pour yourself a glass and nip outside to sit and marvel at the crispness of the Milky Way.

 For a long time now we've been wanting to make Rough Track more sustainable, and this year we've finally made it happen.

 We've taken up Saul Griffith's challenge to 'electrify everything.'
 We've replaced the LPG hot water system with energy-efficient electric heat pumps, and the gas oven with an induction cooktop and a microwave.
 Power usage by day comes from electricity generated by our solar panels.

 When you stay with us, your holiday footprint will be lower than ever before.